Pratilipi: History

 Pratilipi is a Sanskrit word meaning "copy".
 It allows users to publish and read original works such as stories, poetry, essays, and articles.
 It also allows readers to rate content others post, subscribe to authors, and interact with their followers through messaging.

 It was launched in September 2014 by Ranjeet Pratap Singh, Prashant Gupta, Rahul Ranjan, Sahradayi Modi, and Sankaranarayanan Devarajan to promote Indian languages.
 In its initial stage, it was a self-funded platform that allowed users to publish and read original works such as stories, poetry, essays, and articles in two languages- Hindi and Gujarati and had the first one million reads on the platform in 386 days.
 Later, the creators raised funding of ₹30 lakh from TLabs (Times Internet Accelerator) in March 2015 and raised another USD $1 million from investors led by Nexus Venture Partners in 2016.

 At its launch, the platform featured content in only two languages: Hindi and Gujarati.
 It later expanded to six more languages; Bengali, Marathi, Kannada, Tamil, Telugu and Malayalam.
-It also raised USD4.3 million from Series A round led by Omidyar Network in February 2018, and in 2020 secured ₹76 crore in the funding round of Series C led by Tencent.
+It also raised US$4.3 million from Series A round led by Omidyar Network in February 2018, and in 2020 secured ₹76 crore in the funding round of Series C led by Tencent.

 In early 2018, the company raised Series A to expand and strengthen its product, technology, and data science teams.
 By this time, Pratilipi had over 80 million content pieces that had been read on the platform with over 150,000 content pieces published by more than 22,000 authors.

 By 2020, Pratilipi expanded its language portfolio to the 12 most spoken languages across the country.
 The company marked 10 Mn MAUs mark in January 2020 and grew to 20 million in a span of five months.
 In the year 2020, Pratilipi launched two storytelling platforms, Pratilipi Comics and Pratilipi FM to experiment with newer formats such as audio and graphics and entered into various partnerships to explore formats such as motion graphics, web series, physical books.
-In late 2020, Pratilipi acquired IVM Podcasts, India’s premier podcast network to tap into the growing podcast industry.
+In late 2020, Pratilipi acquired IVM Podcasts, India's premier podcast network to tap into the growing podcast industry.
 The company launched monetization features in 2021 and currently, most of the top-earning authors are women.

 In 2022, Flipkart collaborated with Pratilipi to provide e-books on its platform.

 In 2023, Audible (owned by Amazon) and Pratilipi entered into a deal to transform literary works into audiobooks and audio shows.

 Pratilipi reported operating revenue of ₹7.88 crore in FY22.